lucyqqi/newhacks/README.md

-# Submitted to Hack The 6ix 2023
+# Submitted to New Hacks 2023

 # A Comprehensive Guide on prozon.ai